 There are many reasons why someone’s permanent residency application could be refused.
 A PR application could be refused because of criminality, health, misrepresentation, not meeting eligibility requirements, not providing with right documents or having incomplete or inconsistent forms, losing documents, missing deadlines, or confronting a mistake committed by IRCC or Immigration officers.
-Many people come to VisaPlace / Niren and Associates with questions regarding their Permanent Resident application refusal.
-We received this question from a client:

-Requesting Why Visa Was Denied
+Requesting Why Canada Visa Was Denied

 You should start by reviewing your refusal letter.
 The refusal letter will explain why you were denied even though their answer can be vague and standardized.
-If the answer they gave you is too vague and doesn’t give you a good idea of why you were refused you can submit a request for a detailed case-specific reason of your refusal.
-You can submit online an Access to Information Request for your file either through Access to Information Act or Privacy Act.
+If the answer they gave you is too vague and doesn’t give you a good idea of why you were refused you can submit a request for a detailed case-specific reason for your refusal.
+You can submit online an Access to Information Request for your file either through the Access to Information Act or Privacy Act.

 After you have submitted a request for a detailed reason for your refusal you should receive an explanation within 30 days from the IRCC.

-Appealing a Visa Refusal
+Appealing a Canada Visa Refusal